bulletmark/pkglog/README.md

   -i, --installed       show installed/removed only -I, --installed-only  show installed only
   -n, --installed-net   show net installed only
-  -N INSTALLED_NET_DAYS, --installed-net-days INSTALLED_NET_DAYS
+  -N, --installed-net-days INSTALLED_NET_DAYS
                         days previously removed before being re-considered as new net installed, default=2.
 Set to 0 to disable.
-  -d DAYS, --days DAYS  show all packages only from given number of days ago,
+  -d, --days DAYS       show all packages only from given number of days ago,
                         or from given YYYY-MM-DD[?HH:MM[:SS]],
                         default=30(days), 0=today, -1=all.
 If only time is
                         specified, then today is assumed.